the-turing-way/the-turing-way/Chapter_Version_Control.md

 **The problem:** once you've finished up some work on a branch you need to add it to your main project (or any other branch).

 **The solution:** merge the branch with your work on into your target branch.
-You can also use merging to combine work that other people have done with your own.
+You can also use merging to combine work that other people have done with your own and vice versa.

 **How to do it:** to merge some branch, branch_A, into another branch, branch_B, switch to branch_A via `git checkout branch_A` and merge it into branch_B by